Rokyyz/Reddit_replica/README.md

 - **Algorithm Design:** The algorithm for deleting a comment involves querying the database, checking user authorization, deleting the comment if authorized, and generating a JSON response, all of which are well-defined steps executed to accomplish the task.

 ## Like post System (SC3)

+Smilarly with comments, one of the crucial success criteria dictates that a post liking system should be implemented in order to satisfy the users, since it is another way for a user to interract with a post, although, on a more surface level and a less time/effort consuming level than, for, example a comment would do.

 1. **Route Definition:**
    ```python